ioccc-src/winner/2020/endoh1/README.md

 The submission was in violation of the "2053" size rule by one character, likely a late typo.
 It was easy to fix.

+### for macOS:

+We observe that this entry may not work under macOS using iTerm2.
+Users on macOS might want to run this entry run under the macOS Terminal, which is located in `/System/Applications/Utilities/Terminal.app`.

 ## Author's remarks: